DADMIN1/LocalBat/README.md

 And the generated .java files are under:
 <a href="https://github.com/DADMIN1/LocalBat/tree/master/savedir/javaFiles">/savedir/javaFiles/</a>

-All of the java files can be run to validate the solution against the simple testcases provided on the site.
+All of the java files can be run to validate the solution against the testcases provided on the site.

 ![LocalBat validation screenshot](https://github.com/user-attachments/assets/9ef2bfd6-9db7-4649-a0f3-ac7fd3c072bb)